 This research has followed three sources for each case study: semi-structured interviews as a main source with literature reviews and sustainability reports as secondary sources (Table 2).
 Twelve interviews with managers in each triad of focal actors were based on purposive sampling.
-In total, 44 face-to-face and online interviews were conducted, each taking one hour, with managers involved in BCT applications in RSCNs in 2022 in multi-industries in Jordan (Miles et al., 2020).
-Through emails, phone calls, and document exchanges, several contacts were made with those managers to obtain reflective practitioner inputs that created trust and mutual benefits (Yin, 2018).
+In total, 44 face-to-face and online interviews were conducted, each taking one hour, with managers involved in BCT applications in RSCNs in 2022 in multi-industries in Jordan (Miles, Huberman, and Saldana 2020).
+Through emails, phone calls, and document exchanges, several contacts were made with those managers to obtain reflective practitioner inputs that created trust and mutual benefits (Yin 2018).
 Two researchers conducted and recorded the interviews with all the participants, each of whom was asked the same questions, using the same interview protocol.
-One researcher transcribed each interviews were used to develop the case studies as analysed through cross-case analysis (Eisenhardt, 1989; Miles and Huberman, 1994).
-After reviewing the available literature on the fields of BCT and RSCN, one researcher analysed the available sustainability reports on the identified actors in each triad, in 2020, to establish triangulation evidence and replication logic (Yin, 2018; Miles et al., 2020).
+One researcher transcribed each interview and then sent it to their identified managers for revisions and confirmations.
+The approved interviews were used to develop the case studies as analysed through crosscase analysis (Eisenhardt, 1989; Miles, Huberman, and Salda~na 2014).
+After reviewing the available literature on the fields of BCT and RSCN, one researcher analysed the available sustainability reports on the identified actors in each triad, in 2020, to establish triangulation evidence and replication logic (Yin 2018; Miles, Huberman, and Saldana 2020).
 A final case report was validated by experts who were not associated with the study of the five policymakers, based on the AHP triangulated approach, but who are familiar with BCT in RSCN.